nvim4hours/tiny.boilerplate/README.md

-## tiny.pairs
+## tiny.boilerplate
-a tiny pairs plugin written with 100% lua pretty sure is under 200 lines
+a tiny boilerplate for a neovim plugin